 An effective way to convince your client’s that this is a great way to work is to sit and write a schema with them.
 Not only do they get a better understanding of how little work it takes to add new fields or to change something, in our experience, but they might also get inspired to learn how to do it for themselves.

 - Have the code and the Studio running locally side by side.
 Make a change and save, and demonstrate how it’s instantly reflected in the browser.

 - Use `sanity deploy` and invite your client to show how fast you get changes to production.

 Even though Sanity.io is a SaaS, that doesn’t mean that your client’s content is “locked-in”.

-Contrary to other traditional and headless CMSes, Sanity.io doesn’t lock in your content: The point with Sanity is to make it as easy and effortless to take your content and use it where-ever you need it.
+Contrary to other traditional and headless CMSes, Sanity.io doesn’t lock in your content: The point with Sanity is to make it as easy and effortless as to take your content and use it wherever you need it.
 What you lose if you move away from Sanity is the unique capabilities in the real-time data store, as well as the no-ops experience and the great CDN-networks.
-Your content, however, is yours, and you can export, at any point, with only one command, all your documents and assets
+Your content, however, is yours, and you can export, at any point, with only one command, all your documents, and assets

 - Show your clients how easy it is to export a dataset along with uploaded images and files.

 Working with a structured content approach is more efficient, creates for more possibility, and reduce bloat, and headache.